FNGD Dividend: Yield, Schedule, and What to Expect

 Short answer

 FNGD's approximate 0% (inverse leveraged ETN; pays no dividend) yield (as of early 2026) makes it a growth-first, low-yield fund.
-It tracks -3x daily NYSE FANG+ index and passes through the dividends of its holdings, typically quarterly, minus a 0.95% expense ratio.
+It tracks -3x daily NYSE FANG+ index and passes through the income its holdings generate, usually quarterly, net of the 0.95% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; FNGD is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
-Yield is a recent snapshot, not a promise; verify the current figure with Bank of Montreal (MicroSectors).
+Yield is a recent snapshot, not a promise; verify the current figure with Bank of Montreal.

 How does the FNGD dividend work?

-FNGD holds the companies in -3x daily NYSE FANG+ index, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.95% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+FNGD holds what is in -3x daily NYSE FANG+ index, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.95% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 • Approximate yield: 0% (inverse leveraged ETN; pays no dividend) (early 2026).

 If income is your goal, compare FNGD against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how FNGD's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how FNGD's income fits your real portfolio in Walnut.

 The bottom line on the FNGD dividend